Unified quantification of entanglement and magic in information scrambling and their trade-off relation

 Next, we consider the quantification of magic scrambling, which corresponds to an increase in the number of terms in the Pauli basis expansion of the operator (see FIG.~\ref{fig:scrambling}).
 We introduce a measure of the complexity of the Pauli basis expansion, referred to as the quantum Fourier entropy \cite{bu2024complexity}, defined as

+The advantages of this operator-based measure are discussed in Ref.~\cite{dowling2025magic}.
 Here, we take the base of the logarithm as a parameter $a$.
 If $a$ is omitted, we set $a=4$ so that the maximum value of the quantum Fourier entropy becomes $n$.
 This choice aligns the ranges of $W(O)$ and $S(O)$, enabling us to treat the two types of scrambling on equal footing.
 For any normalized operator $O$, the quantum Fourier entropy satisfies the following properties: \begin{enumerate} \item Faithfulness: $S_a(O)\geq 0$, and $S_a(O)=0$ if and only if $O$ is a Pauli operator. \item Invariance: $S_a(U^\dagger OU) = S_a(O)$ for any Clifford unitary $U$. \item Additivity: $S_a(O_1\otimes O_2) = S_a(O_1) + S_a(O_2)$ for any normalized operators $O_1$ and $O_2$. \end{enumerate}

 $W(O)$ and $S_a(O)$ serve as resource measures under the respective resource theories where non-entangling unitaries and Clifford unitaries are considered free operations.
 Here, we define a resource-theoretic measure of the complexity of operators.
 Since this function captures both types of scrambling, it enables a unified treatment of information scrambling: